 BRACKETS AND PARENTHESES

-Use square brackets for insertions into a quotation (e.g. of a translation into the original or of the original into a translation and of any changes made by you, including ellipses).
+Use square brackets for insertions within a quotation (e.g., of a translation into the original or of the original into a translation and of any changes made by you, including ellipses).
 E.g.: "[Ivan] said [skazal] that he felt […] sick" (Tolstoy 7: 22).
-Brackets should also be used for insertions of translations into the body of a text.
+Parentheses should be used for insertions of translations into the body of a text.

-Parentheses within parentheses should remain parentheses and not be converted to square brackets.
-E.g.: This point was made before (as she previously noted (Davis 1978b, 32)).
+Parentheses within parentheses should remain parentheses and not be converted to square brackets; e.g..
+This point was made before (as she previously noted (Davis, “Symbolism” 32)).

 For all literary movement and artistic period names please capitalize the word to distinguish it from the more general concept, e.g. “Russian Symbolism of the 1890s,” but “the author's use of symbolism.”
-Also: Futurism, Realism, Communism, Marxism, Postmodernism, Romantic, Sentimental, etc.
+Also: Futurism, Realism, Communism, Marxism, Postmodernism, Romantic, Sentimental, the Thaw, Stagnation, etc.